GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

     - Click "Search" in the top right corner -> This is where all documents will appear after the script execution is finished.

 ### Prepare GCS Bucket with Data (`DATA_PROJECT_ID`)
-- You can either use same project as created in previous step, or a different project under the same organization.
+- You can either use same project as created in previous step, or a different project.
-- Upload into GCS bucket files you want to load into the DocumentAI warehouse.
+- Upload pdf forms into GCS bucket for the ingestion into the DocumentAI warehouse.
   - Currently, only PDF documents are supported.

-- GCS bucket can have hierarchical structure, which will be reserved when loaded into the DocAI Warehouse.
+- GCS bucket can have hierarchical structure, which will be preserved when loaded into the DocAI Warehouse.
-- Docai WH Schema both for folders and documents will be the default one, without any properties.

 ### Create OCR processor for extracting text data from the PDF forms (`DOCAI_PROJECT_ID`)
-- You can either use same project as used for DocAI Warehouse, or use an existing Project with a processor.
+- You can either use same project as used for DocAI Warehouse/Data Project, create a new one, or use an existing Project with the trained processors.
 - Create a processor to parse the documents, such as OCR processor.
 - Note down Processor ID.